• Skip to primary navigation

 But, there are dissimilarities as well.
 While cryptocurrencies like Ethereum and Litecoin are volatile, their values rise and fall according to market speculations.
 They are not backed by any other asset.
 But Libra, on the other hand, Libra will be backed by significant assets that will include bank deposits and government securities in currencies from stable and reputable banks.
 This is why the value of Libra won’t fluctuate so violently.

 So, is Libra a cryptocurrency or not?
 Well, you can call it a new kind of cryptocurrency.
 One that does not fluctuate so much but at the same time is based on a limited blockchain and comes with a wallet.
-The crypto world and leaders of blockchain app development around the world are divided about whether libra is really a cryptocurrency is not.
+The crypto world and leaders of blockchain app development around the world are divided about whether Libra is really a cryptocurrency is not.
 So, whether you are calling it a cryptocurrency or not, you are not wrong either way.

 The Widespread Mistrust For Libra